NhatAnh1708/calculator_pyqt/README.md

 # calculator_pyqt

-App Calculator using python programming and tools PyQt Download this file and run main_maytinhchuan.py pip install pyinstaller --onefile
+App Calculator using python programming and tools PyQt

+1. Download this file and run main_maytinhchuan.py
+2. pip install pyinstaller --onefile
-(or pip install pyinstaller --onefile --key if you want encode) wait for minutes and run the app
+(or pip install pyinstaller --onefile --key if you want encode)
+3. Wait for minutes and run the app

               Congratulations !!!